-Were there any other CIA publishing proprietaries Mr. Baron. than the two you have mentioned, end .Continental?
+Were there any other CIA publishing proprietaries Mr. Baron. than the two you have mentioned, Allied Pacific and Continental?

+Mr. Hunt.
 That I had personal knowledge of within the Domestic Operations Division, no.

 You qualified that by saying within the Domestic Operations Division.
 Were there others?